 Applying the Crackle To The Grey Sideboard

-The base of the grey sideboard was repainted with Driftwood.
+The base coat of the grey sideboard was repainted with Driftwood.
 It’s a beautiful light shade of gray.
-After the paint had dried, I applied the crackle to the grey sideboard in specific spots where I wanted to add texture and character.
+After the paint had dried, I applied the crackle to the front of the doors and drawers in specific spots where I wanted to add texture and character.
 Thicker in some places and thinner in others.
 The areas where it was applied thick began to drip making it appear as paint drips but in a more controlled fashion.
 As a result, I ended up with the weathered, crackled chippy finish.